Neethu9074/carbon/docs/testing/migratingFromProxyquire.md

-# Guideline for unit testing
-Some hints and best practices.

-While migrating from mocha to jest, we found some test methods which failed when run with jest without the following adaptions:

-## How to mock dependencies, migrating from proxyquire
+# How to mock dependencies, migrating from proxyquire

 A typical example to manipulate a configuration of a sub-dependency